bbarathsrinivasan/User-Analysis/README.md

 4. **Vectorized Operations**: Uses efficient pandas groupby and aggregation operations.

-5. **Global Cumulative Position**: In all-markets output, cumulative_position is a global running total across all markets, calculated chronologically by sorting first by day_offset, then by event_id and market_id.
-This ensures all markets' trades for the same day are grouped together, and the cumulative position reflects date-based progression across markets.
+5. **Global Cumulative Position**: In all-markets output, cumulative_position is a global running total across all markets and all events, calculated chronologically by sorting first by day_offset, then by market_id (not event_id).
+This ensures all markets from all events with the same day_offset are grouped together, and the cumulative position reflects true date-based progression across all markets and events.

 ## Notes